Empty Cloud Monastery: Lifestyle

 Empty Cloud Monastery is a gender-inclusive monastery, therefore all of its residents, monastic and lay, practice alongside each other in a community setting, while residing in separate living quarters.
-The core focus of the monastery is to practice traditional Buddhist teachings while making them available free-of-charge to all those interested, and the monastery regularly hosts retreats and residencies open to the public.
+The core focus of the monastery is to practice traditional Buddhist teachings while making them available free of charge to all those interested.
+The monastery regularly hosts retreats and residencies open to the public.
 Guest monastic teachers are routinely invited to teach, and previous teachers include Bhikkhu Bodhi, Khenmo Drolma, Ajahn Brahm, and other monastics of all genders from various traditions and lineages.

-The daily schedule includes Morning puja begins at 5:30 am and lasts an hour and a half.
-It includes chanting in both Pali and English, then an hour of silent meditation.
-This is followed by a short chore period and breakfast.
-At 8 am, there is sutta study, then a two-hour work period, followed by the day's final meal at 11 am.
-All lay residents follow the Eight Precepts The afternoon is then reserved for personal practice.
-At 5 pm, tea is served, followed by a Dhamma talk and evening puja at 7:30 pm.
+The daily schedule includes morning puja at 5:00 am with chanting in Pali and English, followed by 90 minutes of silent meditation.
+This is followed by a two hour work period.
+This can be anything from grounds-work outside, the cleaning the interior of the building.
+There is one meal at 9:00am, followed by cleanup.
+All lay residents follow the Eight precepts.
+The afternoon is reserved for personal practice.
+At 5 pm, tea is served, followed by a Dhamma talk and evening puja at 6:30 pm.

-Community programs

-Various free meditation programs and retreats are offered at the monastery, both on-site at the monastery, and at various locations nearby.